mieweb/docs/readme.md

 ```bash
 wikigdrive "https://drive.google.com/drive/folders/1ahRhJjqSdokWHI6QllTJzms_u5jYxWBR"  --client_id CLIENT_ID --client_secret CLIENT_SECRET  --dest content --link_mode uglyURLs --without-folder-structure --drive_id 0ALfGlL3hJS03Uk9PVA
 ```
+The first time this runs, you will be asked to visit a URL and copy/paste a code.
+Follow the following steps.
+If done correctly, you should not have to do this again.

+- Follow the URL
+- If asked, log in with your MIE Google account
+- You will be asked to agree to allow wikiGDrive permission to access Google Drive.
+Do so.
+- You will then be given a code.
+Copy it.
+- Return to your terminal and paste it and hit enter.

 This example will:
 - Download and convert all Google Docs within the sample folder (and sub folders).